berylliumsec/nebula_watcher/README.md

 ## Why?

-Nebula-Watcher offers a method for ethical hackers to monitor the IP addresses and ports they've engaged with during a penetration test.
+Nebula-Watcher offers a method for ethical hackers to monitor the IP addresses and ports that they have engaged with during a penetration test.
 It serves as a visual tool to ensure comprehensive coverage of all intended IP addresses and ports under examination.

 ## Features